indimail/indimail-virtualdomains/.github/README-indimail.md

 ## Extension Addresses

-In the qmail system, you control all local addresses of the form <b>user-anything</b>, as well as the address user itself, where user is your account name.
+In the indimail-mta system, you control all local addresses of the form <b>user-anything</b>, as well as the address user itself, where user is your account name.
 Delivery to <b>user-anything</b> is controlled by the file <u>homedir/.qmail-anything</u>.
-(These rules may be changed by editing the assign file as given above in [qmail-users](https://github.com/indimail/indimail-mta/wiki/qmail-users.5).
+(These rules may be changed by editing the assign file as given above in [qmail-users(5)](https://github.com/indimail/indimail-mta/wiki/qmail-users.5).

 The <b>alias</b> user controls all other addresses.
 Delivery to user is controlled by the file <u>homedir/.qmail-user</u>, where homedir is alias's home directory.
 In the following description, [qmail-local(8)](https://github.com/indimail/indimail-mta/wiki/qmail-local.8) is handling a message addressed to local@domain, where local is controlled by <u>.qmail-ext</u>.
 Here is what it does.
 If <u>.qmail-ext</u> is completely empty, [qmail-local(8)](https://github.com/indimail/indimail-mta/wiki/qmail-local.8) follows the defaultdelivery instructions set by your system administrator.
 If <u>.qmail-ext</u> doesn't exist, [qmail-local(8)](https://github.com/indimail/indimail-mta/wiki/qmail-local.8) will try some default <u>.qmail</u> files.
 For example, if ext is foo-bar, [qmail-local(8)](https://github.com/indimail/indimail-mta/wiki/qmail-local.8) will try first <u>.qmail-foo-bar</u>, then <u>.qmail-foo-default</u>, and finally <u>.qmail-default</u>.
 If none of these exist, [qmail-local(8)](https://github.com/indimail/indimail-mta/wiki/qmail-local.8) will bounce the message.
 (Exception: for the basic user address, [qmail-local(8)](https://github.com/indimail/indimail-mta/wiki/qmail-local.8) treats a nonexistent <u>.qmail</u> the same as an empty <u>.qmail</u>.)
-The vadddomain command creates the file .qmail-default in <u>/var/domain/domains/domain\_name</u>.
+The [vadddomain(1)](https://github.com/indimail/indimail-mta/wiki/vadddomain.1) command creates the file <u>.qmail-default</u> in <u>/var/domain/domains/domain\_name</u>.
 Hence any email addressed to user@example.com gets controlled by <u>/var/indimail/domains/example.com/.qmail-default</u>.

 WARNING: For security, [qmail-local(8)](https://github.com/indimail/indimail-mta/wiki/qmail-local.8) replaces any dots in ext with colons before checking <u>.qmail-ext</u>.
 For convenience, [qmail-local(8)](https://github.com/indimail/indimail-mta/wiki/qmail-local.8) converts any uppercase letters in ext to lowercase.